Costa Rica Roadtrip - Part 2

 Booking.com: Miradas Arenal Hotel & Hotsprings (Prize: 474 euros for 4 people)

 The Bungalows we stayed in were spacious, featuring large window fronts with views of the volcano, perfect for birdwatching right from the bed (or our own terrace).
 It included a coffee machine and a fridge.
 The bathroom was nice, and the property offered convenient parking spaces as well as air conditioning.
 Breakfast was good, and there’s a pool along with a hot spring to enjoy.
 The location was ideal—slightly out of town but close enough for easy access.
 There were a few odd house rules, like the requirement to bring your towels to reception before checking out, but overall, it was a pleasant place to stay in a beautiful setting.
-Internet worked.
+The Internet worked.

 Day 7 and 8 - Monteverde (D)